 So, can I be hypnotised?
 Can anyone be hypnotised?

 Everyone can be hypnotised to some level; what you see in the TV shows are really specially selected clients, who generally are extroverts and willing to participate in the fun.

 In cognitive hypnotherapy imagine the therapist has a bag of tools available, and the two of you, working together, can select the best tool (or combination of tools) that will have the best possible success in change for you.

 Can our memories and habits really be changed?

-Our environment, how we live, what life throws at us, the good, the bad and the ugly, all help create our memories, (our model of the world) and how we feel about things, situations, life.
+Our environment, how we live, and what life throws at us - the good, the bad and the ugly - all help create our memories, (our model of the world) and how we feel about things, situations, and life.
 That’s why, when given the right environment, we drop into habits that have been formed over the years.
-These could be habits, feelings, experiences that make us react in a given way; a way that, given the choice, we would rather not react - a fear of flying, a fear of spiders, smoking, binge eating and the list goes on and on….
+These could be habits, feelings, or experiences that make us react in a given way; a way that, given the choice, we would rather not react - a fear of flying, a fear of spiders, smoking, binge eating and the list goes on and on….

-These habits, emotions, events can be changed.
-The memory is malleable and we can change the way we see things, feel about things, and react to things.
+These habits, emotions, and events can be changed.
+Memory is malleable and we can change the way we see things, feel about things, and react to things.

 Using cognitive hypnotherapy you and your therapist, working together, can really help you to feel differently about things, change the way you react in certain situations, help you choose the behaviour that’s right for you, and how you feel about it.

 Will cognitive hypnotherapy work on everyone?
 Not all therapy works 100% on everyone, but the beauty of cognitive hypnotherapy is it’s really not a one size fits all model and you and your therapist, working together will devise a model that has the best chance of success for you!

 So does it really work?
 Yes; cognitive hypnotherapy really does work, and I can give you many examples of people who have changed their habits, changed their lives, and removed something from their lives that may have been holding them back.